Hello, my name is Darko Smoljo, I live in Zagreb (Croatia) and I’m an Android developer since 2014.

 I also have experience with some less common features like USB and Bluetooth connection.
 I have developed a couple of applications based around this features which are used by 500 people in field every day.

 Some other features I have created in our apps are:

 - offline mode (data synchronises only when possible)

 - push notifications

-We use Git for sharing code and Google Play Store for sharing our apps with the clients but the later one comes with cost for security.
-In two of our applications regularly updated on GPS, I have implemented a series of security measures for making a hackers life hard.
-Basic stuff include usage of Proguard in release build and hiding important api points into NDK files, but more robust security is implemented into our web api.
+We use Git for sharing code and Google Play Store for sharing our apps with the clients.
+Basic security stuff include usage of Proguard in release build and hiding important api points into NDK files, but more robust security is implemented into our web api.
 A series of private and public dynamically created keys are shared in between mobile apps and web api’s in order to authenticate each call.
-I would usually opt in for a good OAuth2 security but the nature of our business does not allow that so I’ve tried to implement the best custom solution possible on the same basis.
+Essentially what we have done is a custom OAuth2 protocol for our mobile apps and API services.

-Other than Android, as stated above, I have worked on web technologies like PHP and quite a while ago I used Phyton for web, specifically Pyramid framework which I would be happy to use again.
+Other than Android, as stated above, I have worked on web technologies like PHP and quite a while ago I used Phyton for web, specifically Pyramid framework.

 I have also tried a bunch of all-in-one multi-platform solutions like Ionic and PhoneGap, and I could see a need for such technologies aimed for different type of clients and/or customers.